PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-08 11:12:33
+Last updated: 2024-04-08 11:13:40
-Random Quote: Never give power to the big man. - Alfie Solomons
+Random Quote: What did the frustrated cannibal do?
+He threw up his hands. - Will Livingston